-Connecting online and offline has long been important in the fashion industry; even more so since the beginning of the coronavirus pandemic.
-Connected Retail is Zalando’s offline to online solution that enables brick-and-mortar stores to serve customers on the Zalando platform.
-The program counts over 4,000 active stores, selling to millions of Zalando customers online.
+Connecting online and physical retail has long been important in the fashion industry; even more so since the beginning of the coronavirus pandemic.
+Connected Retail is Zalando’s solution that enables brick-and-mortar stores to serve customers on the Zalando platform.
+The program counts more than 5,000 active stores, selling to millions of Zalando customers online.
 Learn more about Connected Retail and the solutions it offers here.

 Connected Retail – Explained by Carsten Keller